Beverly Hills Supper Club fire

-The Beverly Hills Supper Club fire in Southgate, Kentucky, is the seventh deadliest nightclub fire in history.
-It occurred on the night of May 28, 1977, during the Memorial Day holiday weekend.
-A total of 165 people died and more than 200 were injured as a result of the blaze.
+On the evening of May 28, 1977, a fire occurred at the Beverly Hills Supper Club in Southgate, Kentucky.
+With a total of 165 deaths and over 200 injuries, it is history's seventh deadliest nightclub fire.

 Club

-The Beverly Hills was a major attraction, less than 2.5 miles (4 km) outside Cincinnati, just across the Ohio River in Southgate, Kentucky, on US 27, near what would later become its interchange with Interstate 471.
+The Beverly Hills Supper Club was a major attraction, less than 2.5 miles (4 km) outside Cincinnati, just across the Ohio River in Southgate, Kentucky, on US 27, near what would later become its interchange with Interstate 471.
 The club booked its entertainers from Las Vegas, Nashville, Hollywood, New York, and other show-business hubs.
-The site had been a popular nightspot and illegal gambling house as early as 1926; Ohio native Dean Martin had been a blackjack dealer there.
-The club had reopened under the then-current owners and management in 1971 and was considered an elegant venue that attracted top-notch talent and affluent clientele.
+The site had been a popular nightspot and illegal gambling house as early as 1926.
+Ohio native Dean Martin had been a blackjack dealer there.

+In 1967, organized crime figures Moe Dalitz, Morris Kleinman and Samuel A. Tucker sold The Beverly Hills Country Club to Joseph E. Cole, Sam W. Klein, Carl Glickman and two other men (one of whom has been linked to New Jersey mob boss Gerardo Catena), who, in 1974, sold to the Richard Schilling family.

+In 1971, the club reopened under the then-current owners and management and was considered an elegant venue that attracted top-notch talent and affluent clientele.

 Several additions had been built onto the original structure between 1970 and 1976, creating a sprawling, non-linear complex of function rooms and service areas.
-The resulting complex was roughly square in shape, and though it was not situated in a north–south direction, reports of the fire have tended to assign those points to points in the complex for ease of reference.
+The resulting complex was roughly square, and though it was not situated in a north–south direction, reports of the fire have tended to use these as reference points when describing the complex.
 Assuming this system, the front entrance of the complex lay at the southern point of the compass.
 Along the central portion of the southern wall, to the east of the building entrance, was a small event room called the Zebra Room.
 A narrow corridor to the Zebra Room's east separated it from the Viennese Room and a series of service spaces, which ran northward along the building's eastern wall.
 This interior corridor terminated between the Garden Room, occupying the central portion of the north wall of the building, and the Cabaret Room, which jutted out from the northeastern corner of the building.